12 Reasons Reading Widely Is So Important for Writers

 So, pick up good books to read and start developing a reading habit.

-David K. William is a journalist, writer, editor, and publisher, with more than a decade of experience in digital publishing and web content creation.
+David K. William is a writer, editor, and publisher, with more than a decade of experience in digital publishing and web content creation.
 He is a creative at heart and the co-founder and managing editor of WebWriterSpotlight.com.

 Featured photo: paulbence/flickr